komparo/rosetta-pipeline/frameworks.md

 ## Inputs

-> That which is consumed by a task
+> What is consumed by a task

+A task and workflow can only be reproducible when all possible inputs are defined.

 ### Files

-Any data file, can also be a script.
+Any data file, which can be present locally, on a shared files system, on the cloud or on some other web server.

-### Script
+### Command

-The script that is run by the task.
-This can be simply a command, or a longer script sometimes provided as a separate file.
+The code or command that is run by the task.

+Most frameworks run a command by default inside the default shell of the environment.
+Others, such as drake and toil, specifiy the code to be run within the specification language.

+Some frameworks wrap some common commands

+ framework makes it possible to run a command inside the default shell environment.
+Some frameworks also wrap

+* Snakemake makes it possible to render an RMarkdown file
+*

 ### Parameters

-Objects defined directly inside the workflow specification.
+Values defined directly inside the workflow specification.

+Only some frameworks allow this type of input.
+It can be easily mimicked by specifying the parameters inside data files.

 ### Environments

 Where the code is run.
 Environments can be constrained at different levels:

-- Nothing: execute everything locally, without specifying which libraries are installed
+- Nothing: execute everything in an existing environment (usually in the same environment on which the framework is installed), without specifying this environment in the workflow specification
-- Language packages: the packages available for a particular language (e.g. python or R) are specified.
+- Package manager: the libraries or packages installed by one or more package managers are specified.
 Examples: conda
 - OS: the full operating system, its libraries, and any language specific libraries are specified.
 Examples: virtual machines, docker containers, singularity containers

 ### Random state

 The random state of the environment.
-For example, the seed of the pseudorandom number generator in python or R
+For example, the seed of the pseudorandom number generator.

+This type of input is ignored by nearly every framework.

 ## Outputs

-> That which is produced by a task
+> What is produced by a task

 - files
+- objects which are used as parameters of subsequent tasks

+## Specification

+> Specifying how the inputs produce the outputs

+### Static vs dynamic

+Things such as conditionality depending on some outputs, on failure

+### Pull vs push

+Some specifications use

+## Incrementality

+> Tasks are not needlessly rerun

+Also known as **caching**

+Related examples: _bye-world_

+### Levels of incrementality

+Each type of input can be incremental at different levels:

+- version (e.g. a docker tag)
+- modification date
+- file size
+- content (such as a digest)

+Only the latter provides full reproducibility and can be used for any type of input.
+However, for large data it can be time consuming to compare the content.

-### Provenance
+## Provenance

-> How was a particular output produced?
+> Keeping track of how an output was created

 Provenance is a prerequisite for